darinbunker/HomePiSecurity/INSTALL.md

   * Execute: `sudo sh /apps/HomePiSecurity/install_script.sh >> install.log`
     * Optionally, you can provide a unique password to be used for the MySQL installation (default password is "TheMySQLPass!")
       * `sudo sh /apps/HomePiSecurity/install_script.sh MyPassword >> install.log`
+        * An error might occur (-bash: install.log: Permission denied) if you are not able to write to install.log directory.
+You can change the output to /home/pi/install.log if needed.
     * Approximate install time is between 15-20
     * You can test the installation by navigating to the following URLs from a web browser (since the configured SSL uses a self-signed certificate you will need to bypass the browser security) :
       * `https://[HomePiSecurity IP Address]` - You should see a login in screen